mac-65/Solaris_8_x86_VM/README.md

 #### Display
 * I don't know if <strong>Enable 3D Acceleration</strong> actually helps (doesn't hurt, though).<br>
-I believe Solaris 8 x86 ships with OpenGL 1.3, but I'm not sure how well intregration is with VirtualBox.<br>
+I believe Solaris 8 x86 ships with OpenGL 1.3, but I'm not sure how well integration is with VirtualBox.<br>
 The video memory size is just a guess and should be okay.<br>
 ![Display settings](./images/VirtualBox-0005.png)<br>